 (b) maximum transaction cost you are willing to pay, and

 (c) how often you need to send money.
 For instance, is it a one-off transaction or a periodic payment?

 Depending on your clients, you would also need to consider how they prefer to receive the money and how quickly does the money need to get to its recipient.

 Carefully reflecting on the above helps you choose the right provider.
 If you need to make regular payments, select a remittance company that can accommodate such an arrangement.
-Otherwise, transfer fee per transaction will really add up over time.
+Otherwise, the transfer fee per transaction will really add up over time.

 Align your needs with an appropriate remittance provider

 Banks are reliable and secure, but they are often not the fastest and cheapest method for cross-border transactions.
 Specialist remittance providers, such as foreign exchange brokers and FinTech startups, are faster and cheaper, and more convenient, but you need to research for platform legitimacy and security.

 With the rise of FinTech, fully digital platforms can be the right solution for your overseas payments.
 You will have to spend time comparing providers, but if you pick a well-operated and professional remittance FinTech platform, the transfer process will be fast, cheap, and simple.

 SMEs, in particular, can find FinTech platforms beneficial for their overseas money transfers as banking or broker fees can be too expensive for their budgets.
 One example is the partnership between Arba Travel, a Malaysian halal travel agency, and MoneyMatch, a local FinTech startup.

 As a travel agency, Arba Travel needs to pay its international logistics partner over RM150,000 per month.
 Arba Travel’s prior remittance provider cost over RM5,000 in monthly expenses.
 MoneyMatch’s cost structure fit Arba Travel’s needs better, with a lower FX spread and cheaper fees – helping Arba Travel save RM2,000 per month.